joshuawisc/15-466-game5/README.md

-# (TODO: your game's title)
+# The Last Temple of the Crystal Ark

-Author: (TODO: your name)
+Author: Joshua Mathews

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: A walking game where you have to dodge obstacles and reach the end.

 Screen Shot: